danwilliams/rustmark/README.md

 it is best to keep in line with the existing structure and intended usage, to make updates from the upstream repository easier to merge and apply.

-Markdown files should be placed in the `markdown` directory, and images should be placed in the `static/images` directory.
-All images will be served from the `/images` URL path, and will be protected by the same authentication as the rendered Markdown pages.
+Markdown files should be placed in the `content` directory, along with any images and other files that need to be protected by the same authentication as the rendered Markdown pages.
+Public images should be placed in the `static/img` path, and will be served from the `/img` URL path.

-All of the static material is included in the compiled binary, making it very straightforward to deploy.
+All of the content and static material is included in the compiled binary, making it very straightforward to deploy.

 ## Customisation